mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

   - overhead from python interpreter & on executors running the UDF
 - pandas/vectorized UDFs use apache arrow to speed up exec - in test envnm - run about the same !!! review how to register UDFs - syntax and usage !!!
+- UDF returns a string by default - so if you are NOT returning a string (and returning a boolean for example) you need to declare it:

+### Other UDF Examples
 ```
+from pyspark.sql.functions import col

+from pyspark.sql import types as T
+evaluateTestSuccessUDF = udf(evaluateTestSuccess, T.BooleanType())
+result = transactionsDf.withColumn("result", evaluateTestSuccessUDF(col("storeId")))

+result.show()
+result.dtypes

 def firstLetterFunction(email):  # defining function
   return email[0]
 firstLetterUDF = udf(firstLetterFunction)  # serializes f(x) to be sent to executors so it can now be used on dataframes